 If you have an attained-age-rated Medicare Supplement policy, your monthly premium is based on your current age (the age you’ve “attained”).
 With an attained-age-rated policy, you’ll have lower premiums when you sign up at a younger age, but your premiums increase as you get older.
 Attained-age-rated policies can be tricky because they may have attractive premiums at first, but will become more expensive over time.

 If you’re in a state with a birthday rule or anniversary rule, you can change from one Medigap plan to another with equal or lesser coverage once each year.
-In these cases, opting for the attained-age-rated policy and switching to another type once the pricing is no longer competitive is a good strategy.
+In these cases, opting for the attained-age-rated policy and switching to another type once the pricing is no longer competitive could be a good strategy.

 The main difference between an attained-age-rated plan and an issue-age-rated plan is whether or not your premiums can increase due to age.
 The monthly price of an attained-age-rated plan can increase as you get older, but an issue-age-rated plan can’t increase because of age.